wp-plugins/nextgen-facebook/readme.txt

 = Can I use the Pro version on multiple websites? =

 NGFB Open Graph+ Pro is [licensed for a Single Website](http://surniaulula.com/wp-content/plugins/nextgen-facebook/license/pro.txt), and each purchase (of one or more licenses) is assigned a unique Authentication ID.
-The Authentication ID allows you to install, upgrade, and activate the Pro version on one or more websites (depending on how many licenses you purchased).
+The Authentication ID allows you to install, upgrade and activate the Pro version on one or more websites (depending on how many licenses you purchased).

 Discounts are available for purchases of 3 or more licenses.
 The 3 license pack, for example, is a good choice if you have a Dev, Staging, and Production website infrastructure.
-Large websites, using multiple load-balanced servers, only need one license if they use a single WordPress Site Address.
+Large websites, using multiple load-balanced servers, only need one license if they use a single WordPress Site Address URL.

 Sites within a Network / multisite all use different Site Addresses, so each site must be licensed.
 The Open Graph+ settings in the Network admin interface allow you to define a default Authentication ID for all sites (which can be customized / modified in each site's Advanced settings page), or force all sites to use a single Authentication ID.
+Note that the default site / blog must be licensed to allow Pro version updates from the Network Admin interface, so purchase a number of licenses accordingly.

 = Can I use other social sharing buttons than those of NGFB Open Graph+? =